 Nocturnal penile tumescence, more commonly known as ‘morning wood’, is when a man wakes up with an erection in the morning.
 It’s a common physical reaction.
 So common in fact that it can happen three to five times in a single night with each erection lasting up to 30 minutes.
 But why do men get morning wood?

 Morning wood has little to do with arousal.
 In fact, one survey found that most men felt the erection was more of an annoying wake-up call than a pleasurable experience.
-In some cases, a morning erection may even cause pain and disrupt sleep.
-This condition is known as sleep-related painful erections.
+In some cases, a morning erection may even cause pain and disrupt sleep; a condition known as sleep-related painful erections.

-Although the ‘morning boner’ is poorly understood, research suggests that it could be related to the absence of neurotransmitter functioning.
+Although ‘morning wood’ is poorly understood, research suggests that it could be related to the absence of functioning neurotransmitters.
 During REM sleep, neurons releasing noradrenaline may be turned off.
-Noradrenaline actively suppresses erections by restricting the blood vessels.
+Noradrenaline actively suppresses erections by restricting blood vessels.
 Consequently, testosterone levels rise and cause more blood to flow to the penis.
 An erection follows.
-Another theory is that nitric oxide is released during REM sleep which causes the smooth muscles of the penis to relax, stimulating blood flow to the sex organ.
+Another theory is that nitric oxide is released during REM sleep, which causes the smooth muscles of the penis to relax, and blood to rush in.

 Even though they can be annoying (especially when bunking with a stranger), morning erections are a good thing.
 They’re an indicator of healthy sexual functioning.
 By monitoring the frequency of your morning wood, you can detect early signs of erectile dysfunction.
-Healthy men should expect to ‘pitch a tent’ around three to five times per night.
+Healthy men should expect experience an erection around three to five times per night.
 This indicates healthy blood flow to the penis.
 In men over the age of 50, the frequency of morning erections may be lower.

-If you notice changes or don’t experience frequent morning erections, it could be a sign of erectile dysfunction and related conditions such as high blood pressure, cardiovascular disease or hormonal issues.
-The absence of morning wood suggests that there may be an issue with healthy blood flow.
+If you notice that your morning erections decrease or stop, it could be a sign of erectile dysfunction and related conditions.
+These may include high blood pressure, diabetes, cardiovascular disease, hormonal deficiencies or any condition that impairs healthy blood flow.

 If you notice a decline in the frequency of your morning erections, it may be time to visit a doctor.
-Medical issues such as diabetes, obesity and high blood pressure or high cholesterol are associated with erectile disorders.
+Medical issues such as diabetes, obesity, high blood pressure and high cholesterol are associated with erectile disorders.
 It’s a good idea to assess other reasons too.
 One study, for example, found that in patients with a lack of sleep, nocturnal penile tumescence decreased.
 Similarly, research suggests that the prevalence of getting hard in the morning is decreased in men with depression.